kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 We also think that there is some risk of users using `type: sidecar` to any sidecar container that doesn't need any startup/shutdown special handling.
 But this is something we can gather feedback during alpha stage and properly document.
-We think that will be enough to aliviete that concern (if anyone actually has it) while at the same time achieve the goals this KEP tries to achieve.
+We think that will be enough to alleviate that concern (if anyone actually has it) while at the same time achieve the goals this KEP tries to achieve.